Pakistan PM Imran Khan confident ahead of trust vote in Parliament | Politics

 The announcement from the PDM came after Prime Minister Khan addressed the nation on Thursday, explaining why he was seeking a vote of confidence in the wake of the Senate elections in which the Opposition managed to stage an upset.

-PDM candidate and former prime minister Yusuf Raza Gilani defeated ruling Pakistan Tehreek-e-Insaf (PTI) candidate Shaikh on Wednesday, in a major blow to Khan, who had personally campaigned for his Cabinet colleague.
+PDM candidate and former prime minister Yusuf Raza Gilani defeated PTI candidate Shaikh on Wednesday, in a major blow to Khan, who had personally campaigned for his Cabinet colleague.

 Prime Minister Khan chaired a meeting of parliamentary parties at the Prime Minister House (PMH) on Friday in which all Members of the National Assembly (MNAs) of the ruling alliance were asked to vote for the prime minister otherwise they can be disqualified, Dawn news reported.